Sustainability Reporting Initiative

 PLanet > Water

-Maintaining the integrity of water resources is a priority in the environments in which we conduct generation activities.
-As a long-time operator of run-of-river hydro facilities, we are acutely aware of the importance and health of the water systems we work with to generate renewable energy, as well as the limited amounts we consume on a daily basis in our operations.
-Our 37 hydro facilities generate electricity in a non-consumptive way, by diverting a portion of natural stream flows through turbines and then returning it unaffected back into the original source (i.e. the same river).
+Maintaining the integrity of water resources is a priority in the environments in which we conduct business activities.
+As a long-time operator of run-of-river hydro facilities, we are acutely aware of the importance and health of the water systems we work with to generate renewable energy, as well as the limited amounts we consume in our day-to-day activities.
+Our 40 hydro facilities generate electricity using water in a non-consumptive way, by temporarily diverting a portion of natural stream flows through turbines and then returning it unaffected to the original source (i.e. the same river).
 Our wind facilities do not consume water in their operation.

 Solar facilities general have limited water needs in their cleaning and we have one solar thermal facility in Chile that uses water in a closed loop for heat transfer.

-Domestic water consumption is minor and limited to usage at our four offices and at facilities that have washrooms.
-In 2020, we began calculating our water use as outlined in the table below.
+Domestic water consumption is minor in volume and limited to usage at our five offices and at facilities that have washrooms.
+In 2020, we began accounting for our water use as outlined in the table below.

 1. Does not include water temporarily diverted for hydro power generation that is returned to its original water source.

 Maintaining the integrity of aquatic life at our hydroelectric facilities is something we take very seriously.
 Throughout Innergex’s history, we have taken great care to address, avoid and mitigate any impacts our facilities may have on aquatic species.
 We have designed and constructed or improved 11 fish enhancement projects at some of our hydroelectric facilities to offset any impacts that the facilities could have on local fish-bearing water systems.
 The results of the five-year monitoring programs have found positive results – there were no adverse effects on the local fish communities and, in some instances, the fish abundance increased after five years of hydro operation counter to predictions made during the environmental impact assessment for the project.
 These projects have proven to be extremely successful at maintaining and even sometimes enhancing fish populations.